I was highly sceptical about wet palettes at first. It seemed like sort of a hassle and I was wondering if it would really improve anything?

 This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.
 Read more about our affiliate links here.

-The Everlasting Wet Palette blows the competition out of the water
+The TL;DR version: the Everlasting Wet Palette blows the competition out of the water

 After having sworn myself to a DIY wet palette solution for many years, finally there is a solution that I think improves on enough aspects to be worth my money.